personalrobotics/face_detection/README.md

 # Pre-trained facial landmark model required

-Include the path of this file in the code provided and make changes accroding to where the model is placed: https://drive.google.com/open?id=1QU6L3vHeN24hwjQ1pVxuNKtbJj-fTvql
+Include the path of this file in the code: https://drive.google.com/open?id=1QU6L3vHeN24hwjQ1pVxuNKtbJj-fTvql